Supernova PTF12glz: a possible shock breakout driven through an aspherical wind: Analysis

 \subsection{The peculiar evolution of the blackbody radius}

-Taking advantage of the multiple-band photometry coverage, we derived the temperature and radius of the blackbody that best fits the photometric data at each epoch (after interpolating the various data sets to obtain data coverage of coinciding epochs, and deriving the errors at the interpolated points with Monte Carlo Markov chain simulations).
+Taking advantage of the multiple-band photometry coverage, we derived the temperature and radius of the blackbody that best fits the photometric data at each epoch (after correcting for redshift and extinction, interpolating the various data sets to obtain data coverage of coinciding epochs, and deriving the errors at the interpolated points with Monte Carlo Markov chain (MCMC) simulations).
 The derived best-fit temperatures $T_{BB}$ and radii $r_{BB}$ are shown in Figure ~\ref{fig:evo_param_TR}.
+For the temperature MCMC fit, we adopted a broad, uninformative (flat) prior $T \in [5000, 25000]$.
+The edge values of the prior were chosen to contain the range of temperature observed e.g., in the SNe IIn sample by \cite{Taddia2013}.
+The best fit temperatures $T_{BB}$ should be seen as a lower limit on the temperature, since the spectra of SNe typically show a deficit of flux due to line-blanketing by metal lines.

 In most epochs, this method implies fitting a blackbody spectrum to a two-point spectral energy distribution.
 Comparison with results derived from more constraining data detailed in \S~\ref{sec:analysis_spectroscopy} - either spectroscopy (shown in red) or a combination of observed and synthetic photometry (shown in green) - suggests that this method leads to a slight overestimation of the radius and underestimation of the temperature.